Trump Has Picked America’s Enemies in Russia Over Its Friends in Europe

 -

 Donald Trump’s first trip to Europe as president, back in May, was an unmitigated disaster.
 He scolded allies, publicly and privately, and shocked his own aides by refusing to affirm NATO’s Article V mutual-defense provision.
-The best thing that can be said about his return is that at least this time he did voice support for Article V. So give this trip a C- rather than the D he earned the first time around.
+The best thing that can be said about his return is that at least this time he did voice support for Article V. So give this trip a D rather than the F he earned the first time around.

 Why not a higher grade?
 Because President Trump can’t help being himself, wherever he is.
 His nutty behavior is bad enough at home; it’s even worse abroad when he is supposed to be representing not just his rabid base of “deplorables” but, rather, the whole country.
 That is something Trump simply does not know how to do.